CSA-OCP-GER/azure-machine-learning-bootcamp/README.md

 :zap: Here are some **[hints](hints/challenge_05.md)** for this challenge!

 In this last challenge, you'll be deploying the model from challenge 4 to Azure Kubernetes Service (AKS).
-Since this will mimic a production deployment, we want to have authentication, monitoring (using Application Insights) and data collection (to Azure Blob) enabled!
+Since this will mimic a production deployment, we want to make sure to enable authentication, telemetry monitoring (using Application Insights) and data collection (to Azure Blob) for our model!

 Guidance:
-* Register one of the models from challenge 4 in your workspace
+* Re-use the already registered model from challenge 4 in your workspace
 * Create a scoring script with [data collection enabled](https://docs.microsoft.com/bs-latn-ba/azure/machine-learning/service/how-to-enable-data-collection)
 * Create a AKS cluster
 * Deploy the model with authentication and [monitoring](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-enable-app-insights)